shin19991207/CSC301-A2/README.md

 2. Install the required libraries from `pip` using `$ pip install -r requirements.txt`
 3. Run the API using `$ python3 src/app.py`
+4. Call according to the [REST-API-Documentation](#rest-api-documentation) on root url http://localhost:5000/

 #### Accessing the API Online